Tygs/0bin/docs/.build/html/_sources/en/apache_install.txt

 - several Apache module at your disposal (like requests throttling);
 - Apache robustness in front end: it's secure, and there is much less chance it will crash under heavy load;
-- your web site processes won't run with admin rights, even if --user doesn't work on your OS.
+- your web site processes won't run with admin rights, even if :ref:`--user <user-and-group-en>` doesn't work on your OS.